Do We Need Subsidiarity in Software?: Interview Results

 We asked participants to definitively pick what they thought was the most necessary level of control.
 In many occasions, the reason why participants chose a particular level was nuanced, or participants wanted to qualify their answers.
 We coded the nuances and qualifications and grouped these codes into the following themes: \textbf{desiring platform control under better conditions}, \textbf{user-level preference but platform-level necessity}, \textbf{limiting data controlled at the platform level}, and \textbf{limitations of community control}.

 \textbf{Desiring platform control under better conditions} embodies the sentiment that our participants would like the benefits of having platforms control their data in an ideal world, but do not trust ``big tech'' to do so responsibly.
 Some participants expressed a desire for greater regulation on how platforms use their data such that they could trust a platform level of control.
 P13 described it this way: \textit{``I might think differently if there were stronger safeguards, where people didn't have to worry...I think that government regulation should be the goal.''} All participants who expressed this sentiment ultimately chose a user level of control.
-Desiring platform control under better conditions was mentioned by 2 participants for operating systems, 2 participants for browsers, 1 participant for email, 3 participants for search engines, 1 participant for social media, 1 participant for chat applications, and was mentioned by 8 unique participants.

 \textbf{User-level preference but platform-level necessity} embodies an opposite sentiment to the previous theme: in this case, participants desired the user level of control of their data but thought the platform level was necessary for its benefits, such as making platforms free.
-P2 expressed this sentiment as, \textit{``ideally [control] would be at the user level, but I just don't think that's realistic in the current [economic] model.''} User-level preference but platform-level necessity was mentioned by 2 participants for browsers, 2 participants for email, 2 participants for search engines, 2 participants for social media, 1 participant for chat applications, and was mentioned by 2 unique participants.
+P2 expressed this sentiment as, \textit{``ideally [control] would be at the user level, but I just don't think that's realistic in the current [economic] model.''}

 \textbf{Limiting data controlled at the platform level} is the sentiment that while it's important to have some data be controlled at the platform level, this data should be limited in scope, for example data about operating system crashes, or should require informed consent before sharing.
-P12 said, \textit{``some of the data I don't mind [sharing]...the system operations, technical stuff.''} Limiting data controlled at the platform level was mentioned by 4 participants for operating systems, 2 participants for browsers, 2 participants for search engines, 2 participants for social media, and was mentioned by 6 unique participants.
+P12 said, \textit{``some of the data I don't mind [sharing]...the system operations, technical stuff.''}